-and in these situations results on $\Rsec$-sectorialty and boundedness of the $H^\infty$-calculus are obtained in Section~\ref{s:special_cases_dominant} and concrete examples such as the simplified Erickson-Leslie model for liquid crystals, the classical Keller-Segel sytsem, the artificial Stokes system and second order problems with strong damping are discussed in Subsections~\ref{subsec:simplified_LCD} -- \ref{subsec:2ndOrder}.
+In these situations results on $\Rsec$-sectoriality and boundedness of the $H^\infty$-calculus are obtained in Subsection~\ref{s:special_cases_dominant}.
+Concrete examples such as the simplified Erickson-Leslie model for liquid crystals, the classical Keller-Segel system, the artificial Stokes system and second order problems with strong damping are discussed in Subsections~\ref{subsec:simplified_LCD} -- \ref{subsec:2ndOrder}.